Nat loves everything about the cooking process, especially the eating.

-- Garlic Powder
+- Garlic powder

-- OPTIONAL: Mint Jelly
+- Mint jelly (optional)

 - Place your meat on the rack, spacing evenly.

-- At the halfway point, slide the rack out, quickly turn the meat over, and then season the other side with garlic powder and rosemary.
+- At the halfway point, slide the rack out, quickly turn the meat over, and season the other side with garlic powder and rosemary.
 Slide the meat back into the oven and cook for the remaining time.

-Goes Well with Sautéed Mushrooms!
+Pairs Well With Sautéed Mushrooms!